A Pretty Penny

 ‘Alright, let me call her.
 I’ll call you back.’

-Elle ended the call and I focused my eyes on the hotel’s entrance, keen not to miss a sighting of Chloe.
+Elle ended the call.
+I focused on the hotel’s entrance keen not to miss a sighting of Chloe.

 Elle called me back a minute later.